77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 ## Stateless Address Autoconfiguration (SLAAC)

 Available configuration for host sent by Router Advertisement message can be:
-- OPT1: SLAAC - No DHCPv6(default on Cisco Routers): router gives everything (prefix,Def gateway,DNS...)
+- OPT1: SLAAC - No DHCPv6(default on Cisco Routers): router gives everything (prefix,Def gateway,DNS...) to the host for create its own address
 - OPT2: SLAAC + Stateless DHCPv6 for DNS address: router gives info but DNS addresses can be found only `from DHCPv6`
 	- OPT 1-2 are `stateless` configuration, then DHCPv6 does `not maintain state` of addresses
 	- No full knowledge of the network state or list of addresses used